Clinician Quality Academy

 The BC Patient Safety & Quality Council provides significant funding to support the program as part of its mandate to support education and capacity building for quality across the province.
 However, a registration fee of $1,995 plus GST will be charged for all program participants.
 Participants will also be responsible for their own travel and accommodation costs for the residency sessions, which are all held in Vancouver.

-Recognizing the potential cost that can be incurred, participants are welcome to apply for funding from organizations such as the Joint Clinical Committees to subsidize program costs.
+Recognizing the potential cost that can be incurred, physician participants are welcome to apply for funding from organizations such as the Joint Clinical Committees to subsidize program costs.
 For example, the Shared Care and Specialist Services committees offer Physician Leadership Training scholarships to qualifying physicians to subsidize travel costs and/or registration fees for participation in leadership training like Clinical Quality Academy, as part of their commitment to support physicians who have an interest in improving quality of care.

 The Clinician Quality Academy is a modification of the Quality Academy that aims to recognize both the vital role clinicians play in health system improvement and the unique needs and expectations they have related to professional development.
-As such, changes have been made to content (e.g. focus on clinical roles), learning modules (e.g. more case studies and peer learning), and scheduling (e.g. shorter in-person learning time).
+As such, changes have been made to content (e.g. focus on clinical roles), learning modalities (e.g. more case studies and peer learning), and scheduling (e.g. shorter in-person learning time).

 Learn about the program’s aim and curriculum.